LingyuanJi/MathKernelToggle/README.md

 # MathKernelToggle
-An Python-based Alfred 2 Workflow to toggle Mathematica Kernel to do computations.
+A Python-based Alfred 2 Workflow to toggle Mathematica Kernel to do computations.

 # Main Features
 * First, input the keyword `ker`, then input the query string `query`.